claroline/Claroline/UPGRADE.md

 - Pickers now accept a white list or a black list of resource types through the *typeWhiteList* and *typeBlackList* parameters, allowing to filter the resources to display.

+- In picker mode, the current directory id is saved in session and shared amongst all picker instances.

 Workspace entity
 ----------------